 Awarded "Film Of The Year" at the 2014 International Freeski Film Festival, TGR's Almost Ablaze is a global odyssey combining state-of-the-art cinematography and the most progressive riding on The Planet.
 Experience a new level of sensory overload as each athlete is wired for sound, immersing the audience completely in the moment.
 Watch as athletes push the edge to realize a heightened state.
-Special screening at the Tower Theatre on Wednesday - December 3, 2014. [ read more... ]Every ticket holder will receive a Powder Mountain 2-for-1 Day Pass at the event.
+Special screening at the Tower Theatre at 7:00pm on Wednesday - December 3, 2014. [ read more... ]Every ticket holder will receive a Powder Mountain 2-for-1 Day Pass at the event.

 On October 10th, just before 9 PM, a 48" water main pipe broke on Foothill Blvd sending over 2.5 million gallons of water down 1700 South.
 The Montessori Community School was one of the unfortunate victims of the flood.
 The lower level classrooms, and the maintenance room were flooded and nearly 100 students have been displaced.
 It will take 6 to 8 weeks for all repairs to be completed.
 Please join us for our fundraising event featuring the Teton Gravity Research Movie: Almost Ablaze.
 All ticket proceeds will go to the MCS Flood Relief Fund.